Learn the science behind:

 Caramel popcorn is full of contrasts.
-Light, fluffy and airy inside with a dense outside, savory corn with a sweet, buttery caramel sauce.
-Vegetables + candy (yes, you’d almost forget corn is a vegetable).
+A light, fluffy, and airy on the inside.
+Dense on the outside.
+Savory corn vs a sweet, buttery caramel sauce.
+Vegetables with candy, you’d almost forget corn is a vegetable!

-The contrasts are what make caramel popcorn delicious, but they’re also what make it complicated.
-Balancing these contrasts, without them evening out over time is always tricky.
-It’s a challenge to balance the dry crunch with the soft outside.
+The contrasts make caramel popcorn delicious, but they also make it complicated.
+Balancing these contrasts, without them getting lost over time, is tricky.
+It’s what makes the science of caramel popcorn interesting.

 Caramel popcorn is made up of two very different components: caramel + popcorn.
 By themselves, these components are pretty fascinating, combining them makes them even more interesting.
 Let’s have a quick look at the two individual components, before trying to put it all together.